- General Instructions

 |r||Enrolled Retirement Plan Agent—Enter the enrollment card number issued by the Return Preparer Office.|

-You must receive permission to represent taxpayers before the IRS by virtue of your status as a law, business, or accounting student working in a Low Income Taxpayer Clinic or the Student Tax Clinic Program under section 10.7(d) of Circular 230.
+You must receive permission to represent taxpayers before the IRS by virtue of your status as a law, business, or accounting student working in a Low Income Taxpayer Clinic or Student Tax Clinic Program under section 10.7(d) of Circular 230.
+Law graduates in an LITC or STCP may also represent taxpayers under the "Qualifying Student" designation in Part II of Form 2848.
 Be sure to attach a copy of the letter from the Taxpayer Advocate Service authorizing practice before the IRS.

 For each separate representation, at the end of 130 days after the taxpayer's signature date, the CAF will automatically purge the student practitioner as the taxpayer's representative.